skip to main content

 Start with these essentials when you’re stocking your changing station: diapers (baby’s current size + one size up), wipes, diaper rash cream and a diaper pail or trash can.
 Ready to stock up?
 Babylist editors tested 13 popular brands of baby wipes so you don’t have to.

-A travel system allows you to stroll with your baby from day one.
-Regular, sit-up strollers won’t work for newborns since young babies don’t have head and neck control and end up slumping over.
+A travel system comes with a compatible infant car seat and stroller.
+This allows you to stroll with your baby from day one.
+Typical strollers won’t work for newborns since young babies don’t have head and neck control (baby can usually sit in the stroller seat around six months).
+An exception is a stroller with a lie-flat pramette mode or bassinet attachment; these can be used from birth.

 There are a few things to think about when figuring out how many baby clothes you’ll need and how you should add clothing to your registry: laundry, sizes and organization.
 This definitive list of baby clothes breaks down the standard number of clothing items you’ll want on hand for your newborn’s wardrobe.